8/10/2021

 Grow Closer to Your Dog One Zoom at a Time

 It never hurts to have a good zoom every once in a while.
-Once your dog has spent his energy and slowed back down to normal speed, it’s business as usual for both you and your buddy – at least until the next time your dog gets a case of the zoomies.
+Once your dog has spent their energy and slowed back down to normal speed, it’s business as usual for both you and your buddy – at least until the next time your dog gets a case of the zoomies.

 Want to learn more about how you can continue to love and care for your favorite furball?
 Join our Best Friends Club today to receive our exclusive email newsletter full of informative articles, training tips, and members-only discounts on Bil-Jac dog food, treats, and other products.